NiklasvonM/ocr-stringdist/docs/source/cost_learning_model.rst

 Normalization
 ~~~~~~~~~~~~~

-The costs are normalized by a ceiling :math:`Z` that depends on the vocabulary size.
-It is the a priori surprisal of any single error, assuming a uniform probability distribution over all possible outcomes.
+The costs are normalized by a ceiling :math:`Z` that depends on the size of the unified outcome space.
+It is the a priori surprisal of any single event, assuming a uniform probability distribution over all :math:`V+1` possible outcomes.

 .. math:: Z = -\log(\frac{1}{V+1}) = \log(V+1)

-This normalization contextualizes the cost relative to the language's complexity.
-An error in a language with a large alphabet (high :math:`V`, e.g., Chinese) is less surprising than the same error in a language with a small alphabet (e.g., English).
+This normalization contextualizes the cost relative to the complexity of the character set.

 Final Cost
 ~~~~~~~~~~

 The final cost :math:`w(e)` is the base surprisal scaled by the normalization ceiling:

-.. math:: w(e) = \frac{-\log(P(e))}{Z}
+.. math:: w(e) = \frac{-\log(P(e|x))}{Z}

 This cost is a relative measure.
-Costs can be greater than 1.0, which indicates the observed event was even less probable than the uniform a priori assumption.
+Costs can be greater than 1.0, which indicates the observed event was less probable than the uniform a priori assumption.

 Asymptotic Properties
 ~~~~~~~~~~~~~~~~~~~~~